benwiggy/PDFsuite/Notes.md

 2. It is assumed that all PDFs are not encrypted.
 Future versions should check for encryption and ask for passwords or exit gracefully.
 (A demonstration script that checks for encryption, ask for a password, unlocks the data and reports on its success is included here as password.py.)

-3. While a feature of these scripts is that they will work on any Mac (from Snow Leopard up) without additional software, some scripts using additional third-party python libraries are planned, in order to produce features beyond the scope of MacOS's native capabilities, and to redress concerns about bugs in the OS.
+3. While a feature of these scripts is that they will work on any Mac (from Snow Leopard up) without additional software, some scripts using additional third-party python libraries are planned, in order to produce features beyond the scope of MacOS's native capabilities, and to redress concerns about bugs in the OS _(See below)_.
 This will include PyPDF2, a python PDF library.

 4. The scripts should be a bit more python-y, and be more readily 'pluggable' into larger projects.

-5. I hope to add python scripts that use third-party libraries to create and manipulate PDFs beyond the limitations of MacOS's routines in the future. _(See below.)_

-6. If there's something you want these scripts to do, or something they're not doing that you think they should, please let me know.
+5. If there's something you want these scripts to do, or something they're not doing that you think they should, please let me know.

 ## Limitations ##